Ukraine–European Union relations: Second Tymoshenko government

 According to Ukrainian President Yushchenko, some embassies of EU countries often require Ukrainians to present documents, which had not been foreseen in the agreement on simplification of visa regulations.
-Around five per cent of Ukrainians willing to travel to the EU are denied visas, which, according to Yushchenko, "does not meet the standards of our agreements with the EU".
+Around five per cent of Ukrainians willing to travel to the EU are denied visas, which, according to Yushchenko, "does not meet the standards of our agreements with the EU."

 On 4 June 2009, some media outlets reported that Germany's Free Democratic Party openly stated in its programme that Ukraine has the right for the EU membership in the long term.
 This was the first major German political party to state this.

-On 16 June 2009, a new practical instrument was adopted – the EU-Ukraine Association Agenda.
+On 16 June 2009, a new practical instrument was adopted—the EU-Ukraine Association Agenda.

-In September 2009, high-ranking Ukrainian diplomats proposed that Ukraine apply for EU membership after the presidential election in January 2010, around March 2010, which would mean that the official response to the application would likely take place in early 2011 during the Polish presidency of the European Union.
+In September 2009, high-ranking Ukrainian diplomats proposed that Ukraine apply for EU membership after the presidential election in January 2010, around March 2010, which would mean that the official response to the application would probably take place in early 2011 during the Polish presidency of the European Union.
 However, this has not happened.

 On 5 October 2009, the Chairman of the Committee of the Verkhovna Rada on issues of European integration Borys Tarasiuk commented "the EU see the implementation of a free visa regime for Ukrainians travelling to member states of the European Union only as a long-term prospect".
 Ukrainian politicians continue to insist that the implementation of that free visa regime take place by 2012, when the European Football Championship will be held in Ukraine and Poland.
 According to Tarasiuk, the main obstacles to the implementation of a free visa regime between Ukraine and EU is the fact that Ukraine "hasn't finished its work on legislation concerning forming a demographic [database], which then could become a good basis for issuing biometric passports" and the fact that there is no general database on the issuing of foreign passports to Ukrainian citizens.
 According to Tarasiuk the EU fear that this grants the opportunity for mass falsification.

-On 16 December 2009, the European Commission President Jose Manuel Barroso stated "our Ukrainian friends need to do more if they want us to help them more."
-He also stated that "enlargement is not possible in the current situation."
+On 16 December 2009, the European Commission President Jose Manuel Barroso stated that "our Ukrainian friends need to do more if they want us to help them more".
+He also stated that "enlargement is not possible in the current situation".